My photo rendered using polygons

 The author calls this an example of genetic programming, but I’m not sure if the term is appropriate because usually these things involve a population pool of multiple competitors in each generation while there is only ever one instance in each generation in this program.
 People have been using this as an example to implement their own versions that do involve competition between multiple mutations though, and it will be interesting to see if they are more efficient at arriving at the source image.

-5 Responses to “My photo rendered using polygons”
+5 thoughts on “My photo rendered using polygons”

 Are you in KL? we should get together with deminimis.